Ociidii-Works/OpenEmoteTail/README.md

 This is a little script I have been working on for a while now.

 ### Features:
-* "Soft"/PG and "Adult" menus
+* Compatible with both genders
 * Lockable
 * Optional twitch motion provided by an additional script
-* Compatible with both genders
+* Respects proper grammar (No NameEndingWithS's)
+* "Soft"/PG and "Adult" menus